MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/shadow-protection.md

 |Windows Defender Antivirus engine |To make sure your engine is up to date, using PowerShell, run the `Get-MpComputerStatus` cmdlet as an administrator.
 In the **AMEngineVersion** line, you should see **1.1.16700.2** or above. |

 > [!IMPORTANT]
-> To get the best protection value, make sure Windows Defender Antivirus is configured to receive regular updates and other essential features, such as behavioral monitoring, IOAV, tamper protection etc. See [Manage the sources for Windows Defender Antivirus protection updates](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/manage-protection-updates-windows-defender-antivirus)
+> To get the best protection value, make sure Windows Defender Antivirus is configured to receive regular updates and other essential features, such as behavioral monitoring, IOfficeAV, tamper protection etc. See [Manage the sources for Windows Defender Antivirus protection updates](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/manage-protection-updates-windows-defender-antivirus)

 ## Frequently asked questions